 Since then I have tried many Indian dishes with varying enthusiasm, but I always come back to my Saag.
 Sometimes I go crazy and order Chicken Saag, but most restaurants don’t have it on their menu.
 I have since learned to appreciate many other Indian dishes, such as Butter Chicken, Tikka Masala or Malai Kofta.

-The fact that I met the owner of the restaurant last summer during an NEO Food Tour and she was absolutely lovely helps me want to support the locally owned independent restaurant even more (she and her husband also own the Atma Center and Taste).
+The fact that I met the owner of the restaurant last summer (2012) during an NEO Food Tour and she was absolutely lovely helps me want to support the locally owned independent restaurant even more (she and her husband also own Taste and used to own the Atma Center).

 I was craving Indian the other day and decided to visit the very same Cafe Tandoor that started it all for a late lunch.
 They also have a location in Aurora that I visited numerous times when I lived with my parents for brief spell in 2001 as well as one in Westlake for you West Siders.

-Cafe Tandoor was voted Cleveland’s Best Indian Restaurant in the Cleveland area Hot List, so if you haven’t tried it I suggest you do.
+Cafe Tandoor is consistently voted Cleveland’s Best Indian Restaurant in the Cleveland area Hot List and has been in business for 30 years, so if you haven’t tried it, I suggest you do.

 2096 S Taylor Road

 They also have locations in Aurora (96 Barrington Town Center) and Westlake (30030 Detroit Rd.)